Box

 Case Sensitivity

 Be aware of case sensitivity differences when copying, moving, or syncing files and folders between Box and other storage locations.
 Box is a case insensitive system whereas other systems may be case sensitive.
-This can cause files to be overwritten, and folders to have their contents merged, if their case insensitive names are a match.
+This can cause files to be overwritten and folders to have their contents merged when their case-insensitive names match.

 What To Do When Your Remote Server Connection Is Disabled

-Because Box uses the oAuth authorization protocol, there may be future errors with the authentication even after your remote server is configured and running smoothly for some time.
-When one of those errors happens, Files.com will disable your Box remote server connection and record the error in your External Events log.
+Because Box uses the OAuth authorization protocol, authentication errors can occur even after your remote server is configured and running smoothly for some time.
+When one of those errors happens, Files.com disables your Box remote server connection and records the error in your External Events log.

-When you've resolved the problem that caused the authentication error, you can re-enable your remote server by saving its configuration.
-Even if you don't make any changes to the configuration, saving the record will cause Files.com to re-enable the connection so that any associated mounts and syncs will begin working again.
+When you've resolved the problem that caused the authentication error, re-enable your remote server by saving its configuration.
+Even if you don't make any changes to the configuration, saving the record causes Files.com to re-enable the connection, and any associated mounts and syncs begin working again.

 Troubleshooting